HenryHK/nvim-config/README.md

 ### Lua V.S.
 Vimscript

 Lua is just faster.
-I'm still migrating my config.
-It now should have as many lua-based plugins possible.
-The next steps would be fully migrate `init.vim` to lua and move from `vim-plug` to `packer`.
+The config now runs fully from `init.lua` with lazy-loaded plugins managed by `lazy.nvim`.

 ## License
 MIT